CanadianShield/CustomClaimProvider/README.md

 <p align="center" width="100%">
     <img width="70%" src="./images/Troubleshooting-ErrorCode-1003009-1.png">
 </p>
-Validate the content of the response in your Logic App.
+➡️Validate the content of the response in your Logic App.

 # Credit